 This book is both inspiring and highly pragmatic with insights on how to live your best life.

 Topics include things like doing away with perceived obstacles and people & things you’ve been tolerating that are getting in your way, practical steps for working smarter vs harder (things you can take on today), optimizing both time and money management, and replacing bad habits that aren’t working for you with new ones that will propel you forward.
 It’s a sort of missing life manual that will benefit readers of all ages & walks of life.

 A great reminder that when we embrace what works in our life, we realize that we do have plenty.

 Alan is a master of sharing perspective with good humor and plain language that makes you feel like he’s sitting right next to you sharing wise counsel.
-He has a gift of sharing stories and insights to illustrate his points.
-Alan offers a refreshing approach that reminds us of how good our life is, and how much better it can be when we remember that we are enough, do enough and have enough from a stance of sufficiency & grace.
+He has a gift for sharing stories and insights to illustrate his points.
+Alan offers a refreshing approach that reminds us of how good our life is, and how much better it can be when we remember that we are enough, do enough, and have enough from a stance of sufficiency & grace.

 He connects the dots and takes us on a journey back to ourselves in a warmhearted way that lightens the heart and offers fulfillment.

 For those who want to live a happier and more fulfilled life, this book is chockful of helpful tools, techniques and empowering exercises that are practical to work with that when put to use all but guarantee a more peaceful and successful existence day-to-day.

 It’s filled with powerful reminders of who we really are, how powerful we are as spiritual beings living a human existence, and how the steps we take and our presence have a ripple effect on those around us.